 What Conditions Do You Normally Play In?

-The conditions that you play in make a big difference when deciding what the best golf grips for you will be.
+The conditions that you play in make a big difference when deciding what the best golf club grips for you will be.
 If you are someone who only plays in perfect conditions, then it doesn't matter whether you have a grip that holds up well to wet conditions.
 If you live and play in higher humidity, you are going to want a tacky grip with good texture.

 Most casual golfers play primarily in what we would call "perfect" weather - somewhere between 50 and 90 degrees with either sun or light clouds.
 We recommend finding a grip that you like that has some tack and texture to it on the chance that you end up caught in the rain.